sonic-net/sonic-mgmt/tests/streaming-events-telemetry.md

 # Overview
-The goal is to test the events system from publishing end point to external receiving endpopint that tests every supported event which includes validation against the schema.
+The goal is to test the events system from publishing end point to external receiving end point that tests every supported event which includes validation against the schema.

 # Scope
 This system is platform independent.
 This can be run on a fully configured & functioning SONiC system.
 As this involves BGP & Interface startup shutdown, require system with established BGP sessions.